Web accessibility guidelines

 - alter the background colour (black text on a yellow background gives the most contrast)

 - alter the line length, by changing the size and shape of your browser window

 - override the colour schemes of this website and others with your preferred settings

 All the suggestions outlined below will improve the accessibility of webpages of every site you visit.
 They will not, however, affect images on the screen.

-The links below give advice on how to improve the accessibility of webpages which are viewed through the Internet Explorer, Google Chrome, Firefox and Safari browsers.
+The links below give advice on how to improve the accessibility of webpages which are viewed through the Microsoft Edge, Google Chrome, Firefox and Safari browsers.
 Users may also find these links to the Jaws screen reader for Windows and the Lynx text only browser useful.

-For information on how to improve the accessibility of the Internet Explorer browser, you can visit the Microsoft accessibility page.
+For information on how to improve the accessibility of the Microsoft Edge browser, you can visit the Microsoft accessibility page.
 It will depend which version of Internet Explorer you are using.

 For information on how to improve the accessibility of the Google Chrome browser you can visit Google’s accessibility page.